kyma-project/kyma/docs/serverless-v2/02-01-serverless-v2.md

 title: Architecture
 ---

 Serverless v2 relies on [Knative Serving](https://knative.dev/docs/serving/) for deploying and managing functions and [Kubernetes Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) for creating Docker images.
-See how these and other resources process a lambda within a Kyma cluster:
+See how these and other resources process a function within a Kyma cluster:

 ![Serverless architecture](./assets/serverless-architecture.svg)

-1. Create a lambda either through the UI or by applying a Function custom resource (CR).
-This CR contains the lambda definition (business logic that you want to execute) and information on the environment on which it should run.
+1. Create a function either through the UI or by applying a Function custom resource (CR).
+This CR contains the function definition (business logic that you want to execute) and information on the environment on which it should run.

     >**NOTE:** Function Controller sets the Node.js 12 runtime by default.

 2. Function Controller (FC) detects a new Function CR.

-3. FC creates a ConfigMap with the lambda definition.
+3. FC creates a ConfigMap with the function definition.

-4. Based on the ConfigMap, FC creates a Kubernetes Job that triggers the creation of a lambda image.
+4. Based on the ConfigMap, FC creates a Kubernetes Job that triggers the creation of a function image.

-5. The Job creates a Pod with the Docker image containing the lambda definition.
+5. The Job creates a Pod with the Docker image containing the function definition.
 It also pushes the image to a Docker registry.

 6. FC monitors the Job status.
 When the image creation finishes successfully, FC creates a Service CR (KService) that points to the Pod with the image.